SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can use Cloud Security Analytics as your security data lake, a single repository to store all your security log and event data.
-With all your security data in one place, it is optimized for quick access and analysis.
+You can use your Sumo Logic environment as a security data lake, a single repository to store all your security log and event data.
+With all your security data in one place, it is optimized for quick access and analysis using Cloud Security Analytics.

-Ask your Sumo Logic account representative to engage the Professional Services team to guide you through setting up Cloud Security Analytics for use as a security data lake.
+Ask your Sumo Logic account representative to engage the Professional Services team to guide you through setting up your Sumo Logic environment as a security data lake.

 ## About data lakes

 A data lake is a centralized repository to store data.
 Data in the lake can then be used for analytics.
 A data lake can store both structured and unstructured data, unlike a data warehouse, which typically only stores structured data.
 Data lakes are more flexible than data warehouses in that you can retrieve data in any format used by your consuming services.

-Data lakes are ideal to use with Sumo Logic's Cloud Security Analytics - our parsing and mapping capabilities can transform your data quickly and at scale.
+Sumo Logic is ideal to use for a security data lake.
+Our parsing and mapping capabilities can transform your data quickly and at scale.

 ### Why use a data lake?